Rule 5 Draft

 - Player has been in the minor leagues for at least 5 years if he was signed before age 19 (was 4 years before the 2006 CBA).

-The cost of drafting a player is $100,000 as of 2016 (this amount was $50,000 from 1985 to 2015, and $25,000 from 1958 to 1984).
+The cost of drafting a player is $100,000 (this amount was $50,000 from 1985 to 2015, and $25,000 from 1958 to 1984).
 Any player drafted must remain on the drafting team's 25-man roster the entire first season he is with the drafting club (this rule also changed some time in the early 1980s; previously the drafted player had to remain on the drafting team's roster for the first 90 days of the season only).

 At least 90 days of that first season must be maintained at "active status" (not on any disabled list).
 If a player cannot be active for 90 days in that first year due to a legitimate extended injury, whatever remains of the 90 day obligation MUST be met from the beginning of the following year, his second season with the drafting club.

 In order to be sent to the minors in that first year (or a second season extension, due to a legitimate extended injury in the first year), the player drafted under Rule 5 must be offered back to the club from which he had been drafted for a $50,000 waiver fee (like the draft pick fee, this also doubled between 2015 and 2016).
 Should the team from which the draftee was taken not accept him back, it is the same as releasing the drafted player from that team's interest, and the Rule 5 obligations of the drafting team cease upon that release.

 Occasionally drafting teams will return another player in lieu of the waiver fee if they wish to keep the drafted player in their organization, but send him to the minor leagues during that first year's obligation.
 This effectively negates the Rule 5 draft by converting the acquisition of the Rule 5 eligible player into a trade, rather than continuing with the Rule 5 obligations of the drafting team.